Rinat Akhmetov: Activities during the Russian invasion

+As of August 2023, the total assistance provided by Mr Akhmetov during the war reached more than 165 million euros ($175 mln).

+Over 24 months of the full-scale invasion, SCM businesses, the Rinat Akhmetov Foundation, and FC Shakhtar have collectively channelled more than $223 million (€210 million) towards helping Ukraine, its military, and civilians.

 The Saving Lives initiative established by Metinvest, in concert with the Rinat Akhmetov Foundation, was meant to prevent a food crisis in Ukraine in the wartime.
-Contributions from the international partners and benefactors has helped provide 374,130 people with many kinds of assistance.
-It hands over food packages, hygiene kits, and medicines to Dnipropetrovsk, Zaporizhia, Donetsk, Kyrovohrad, Kherson, and Odessa regions, taking care of shelters, and supporting local administrations.
+Contributions from the international partners and benefactors has helped provide 442,326 people with many kinds of assistance.
+It hands over food packages, hygiene kits, and medicines to Dnipropetrovsk, Zaporizhzhia, Donetsk, Kirovohrad, Kherson, and Odesa regions, taking care of shelters, and supporting local administrations.

 Rinat Akhmetov's Steel Front is an initiative launched by businessman Rinat Akhmetov to support the Ukrainian Armed Forces and other defence forces during the Russian invasion of Ukraine that started in 2022.

 SCM's businesses provide an extensive support to the Armed Forces of Ukraine, territorial defenders, the National Guard, National Police, Main Intelligence Directorate, and other military and security units.
 Metinvest also works to protect conscripted employees, utility workers, rescuers, military doctors, representatives of the national media who work in the combat areas by providing transport, drones, protective engineering structures, body armour, protective equipment, and medical assistance.

-As of January 2023, Rinat Akhmetov's Steel Front initiative donated more than 1200 drones, 766 cars and special vehicles, more than 200,000 body armour items, including 150,000 bulletproof vests, 1 million litres of fuel to the Armed Forces of Ukraine, territorial defenders, and communities.
+As of 24 February 2024 Rinat Akhmetov's Steel Front initiative donated more than 5000 drones, 1200 cars and special vehicles, more than 200,000 body armour items, including 170,000 bulletproof vests, 1,1 million litres of fuel to the Armed Forces of Ukraine, territorial defenders, and communities.